forward-motion/commentbox.io/docs/DASHBOARD.md

 ### Pricing

 Our pricing is based on the amount of monthly bandwidth used to serve comments, as well as the number of comments published per month.
 The Personal plan includes a free tier of < 1GB bandwidth and < 1K comments, with no credit card necessary if you stay within the limits.
-The Standard plan's pricing applies after.
+If you do go over the limits, the Standard plan's pricing applies, and you will receive an invoice via email from Stripe, our payment provider.

-Also note that there is no limit to the number of comments published on any plan.
+Also note that there is no limit on any plan to the number of comments that can be published.

 We offer three plans:
 - **Personal** - best for low-traffic blogs who receive less than 1,000 comments a month
     - No charge for less than 1GB bandwidth used per month
-        - If you go past this limit, you will be charged $0.50 per GB
+        - If you go past this limit, you will be charged $0.55 per GB
     - No charge for less than 1,000 comments published per month
         - If you go past this limit, you will be charged $5 per group of 1,000
     - Limited moderation options